cvoter/website-research-group/content/authors/g.-aaron-alexander/_index.md

   icon_pack: ai
   link: https://github.com/GAaronAlexander

-# PUBLICATION INFO
-# No white spaces or underscores allowed in author names
-# Can add multiple authors if different ways of spelling/crediting name
+# NOT CHANGED for our profiles, typically
-# Can choose to bold/highlight this person in publication author lists
+# Select true. bold/highlights group members in publication author lists
-authors:
-- g.-aaron-alexander
-- aaron-alexander
 highlight_name: true
-email: "gaalexander3@wisc.edu"

-# USER SETTINGS
 # Superuser true only for the primary user of the site, i.e., the admin.
+But I think ok to make all group members a superuser.
-superuser: false
+superuser: true
-# groups on the people page.
-See content/people/_index.md for options.
-user_groups:
-- Graduate Students

-# NOT USED
-# Status emoji.
+# Not used.
+Status emoji.
 Paste icon below if desired.
 status:
-# Short, 1-sentence bio, displayed in user profile at end of posts
+# Not used.
+Short, 1-sentence bio, displayed in user profile at end of posts
 bio:
-# List interests using dashes, if desired
+# Not used.
+List interests using dashes
 interests:
-# Can add course, institution, year
+# Not used (edit eduction below instead).
+Can add course, institution, year
 education:
 ---
 # Education